-Project Name Description MOHCD - Very Low- and Low- Income Housing MOHCD's planned projects include very low- and low-income housing that serve households between 0-80% AMI.
-The vulnerable populations served include formerly homeless individuals and families, transitional age youth, seniors, and families.
+Project Name Description MOHCD - Very Low- and MOHCD's planned projects include very low- and low-income housing that serve households between 0 and 80% AMI.
+Vulnerable Low-Income Housing populations served include formerly homeless individuals and families, transitional age youth, seniors, and families.
 An example of a very low- and low-income project in the pipeline is 2550 Irving.
-This project will include 90 units for individuals and families earning from 20-60% AMI, including 15 units for veterans.
-The building will include a mix of studios, 1-bedrooms, 2-bedrooms and 3-bedrooms; and 25% of the units will have 2 or more bedrooms for families.
-The ground floor will include residential community space, office space for the Sunset Chinese Cultural District, and a meeting room available to the community.
-Construction is expected to start in spring 2024.
-The majority of MOHCD's sources of funding support new housing production for very low- and low-income households, although some impact or Area Plan fees are limited to use in specific geographies.
-No Place Like Home funds from the State are limited to use for chronically homeless individuals, and 60% of excess ERAF could be used for new construction.
-The estimated need to continue the City's level of effort for the production of very low- and low-income housing units according to the draft 2023-2031 RHNA targets for the next cycle is approximately \$17 billion through FY2033.
+This project will include 90 units for individuals and families earning between 20-60% AMI, including 15 units for veterans.
+The building will include a mix of studios, 1-bedrooms, 2-bedrooms and 3-bedrooms; and 25% of the units will have two or more bedrooms for families.
+The ground floor will include residential community space. office space for the Sunset Chinese Cultural District, and a community meeting room.
+Construction started in spring 2024 and leasing will start in summer 2025.
+The majority of MOHCD's funding sources support new housing production for very low- and low-income households, although some impact or Area Plan fees are limited to specific geographies.
+No Place Like Home funds from the State are restricted to chronically homeless individuals, and 60% of excess ERAF could be used for new construction.
+The estimated need to continue the City's level of effort to produce very low- and low-income housing units for the next decade is approximately \$16 billion through FY2035.
 MOHCD - Moderate Income Housing MOHCD's planned projects include moderate income housing that serves households between 80-120% AMI.
 The populations served include moderate income individuals, families, and educators.
 An example of a moderate-income project in the pipeline is 921 Howard Street.
-This project will include 203 units for individuals and families earning from 70-110% AMI, and it will include a mix of studios 1-bedrooms, 2-bedrooms and 3-bedrooms.
-Construction began in 2021 and is expected to be completed in 2023.
+This project includes 203 units for individuals and families earning from 70-110% AMI, and a mix of studios 1-bedrooms, 2-bedrooms and 3-bedrooms.
+Construction began in 2021 and the project celebrated its ribbon cutting in 2024.
 During the pandemic, significant market fluctuations affected the rentability of moderate-income units.
 The market for rental units changed dramatically as renters adjusted to pandemic working patterns, with market rate rental rates decreasing to close to the pricing for moderate-income units in some neighborhoods.
-In 2022, market rate rentals are still unstable, and demand is closely tied to neighborhood, unit size, amenities, and bedroom mix.
-Certain MOHCD sources of funding can be used for production of moderate-income rental housing, including 60% of excess ERAF allocated to MOHCD, portions of the 2015 and 2019 Affordable Housing G.O.
+In 2024, market rate rentals are still unstable, and demand is closely tied to neighborhood, unit size, amenities, and bedroom mix.
+Certain MOHCD sources of funding can be used for production of moderate-income rental housing, including 60% of excess ERAF allocated to MOHCD, portions of the 2015, 2019, and 2024 Affordable Housing G.O.
 Bonds, and the Housing Trust Fund, which allow for the acquisition, rehabilitation and new construction of rental units serving households up to 120% AMI.
 Additionally, the G.O. bonds allow for first-time homeownership assistance programs, serving households up to 175% AMI and educators up to 200% AMI, and the Housing Trust Fund allows for first-time homeownership assistance programs for households up to 120% AMI.
-The estimated need to continue the City's level of effort for production of moderate-income housing units according to the draft 2023-2031 RHNA targets for the next cycle is approximately \$6.6 billion through FY2033.
-TIDA - Treasure Island Development Authority The Disposition and Development Agreement (DDA) Housing Plan and Financing Plan for Treasure Island set forth a strategic framework for funding 2,173 affordable housing units.
-Of these, 1,866 units are to be developed by the City, and the balance to be inclusionary units constructed by Treasure Island Community Development (TICD).
-Due to an escalation in costs since 2011, an increase in the number of affordable units to be delivered, and other changes, revised funding strategies will be required to close the resultant funding gap.
-TIDA's current Capital Plan focuses on financing the initial six 100% affordable housing developments encompassing an estimated 776 units and the HealthRIGHT360 residential treatment facilities.
-These projects should transition current residents of the island eligible for replacement housing and several hundred net new affordable units.
+The estimated need to continue the City's level of effort for production of moderate-income housing units for the next decade is approximately \$6.6 billion through FY2035.